Animal Licensing

 A licence is needed to keep a pet shop.

-This includes any business which sells animals as pets or keeps pets with a view to their sale.
+This includes any business which sell animals as pets or keeps pets with a view to their sale.
 Private dwellings must be licensed if animals are being kept or sold there in the course of a business.

 Breeding and selling registered pedigree animals, or the occasional sale of the offspring of a family pet, does not require a licence.